Top Traveler Concerns in 2026 and How Travel Protection Can Help

 What Travel Protection Can Help With

-• Trip Cancellation Coverage - Helps cover non-refundable expenses if you need to cancel your trip for a covered reason—such as getting sick before departure, a family emergency, or severe weather.
+• Trip Cancellation Coverage - Helps cover non-refundable expenses if you need to cancel your trip for a covered reason—such as getting sick before departure, a family emergency, or flight cancellations due to adverse weather.
 With trip costs averaging over $3,000, Trip Cancellation coverage may help reimburse travelers from losing thousands of dollars.

-• Trip Interruption Coverage - If something happens mid-trip and you need to return home early, this benefit may help reimburse unused portions of your trip and help cover the cost of last-minute transportation or accommodations.
-Think of it as a financial lifeline for unexpected detours.
+• Trip Interruption Coverage - If a covered interruption causes you to return home early, this benefit may help reimburse unused portions of your trip and help cover the cost of last-minute transportation.

-• Emergency Assistance and Transportation Coverage - If you experience a serious medical emergency, this coverage helps to transport you to the nearest qualified medical facility—or even back to your home country if medically necessary.
+• Emergency Assistance and Transportation Coverage - If you experience a serious medical emergency, this coverage may help to transport you to the nearest qualified medical facility—or even back to your home country if medically necessary.
 Costs for emergency air transport can easily exceed $50,000 without coverage.

 • 24/7 Travel Assistance Services - These on-call teams are available any time of day or night to assist with emergencies—whether that means finding a local doctor, replacing lost documents, coordinating emergency transportation, or helping rebook delayed flights.